Miro Alternatives

 Migration steps

-1. Sign up at whimsical.com (free Starter).
+1. Sign up at whimsical.com (free Starter, no card required).

 3. Invite stakeholders as viewers (free) or commenters.

-4. Cancel Miro once Whimsical covers your async whiteboarding work.
+5. Cancel Miro once Whimsical covers your async whiteboarding work.

 Not for: Avoid Whimsical for live workshops with 10+ active participants editing simultaneously; Miro and Mural perform better at high concurrency.